 Nivolumab is a type of immunotherapy called a checkpoint inhibitor.
 It works by blocking the PD-L1 protein.
 This protein stops the immune system from working properly and attacking cancer cells.
 Nivolumab helps to make your immune system find and kill cancer cells.

-In Scotland, the Scottish Medicines Consortium (SMC) has approved nivolumab for advanced stomach cancer if:
+You might have nivolumab for advanced stomach cancer if:

 - you have not had any other treatment for advanced cancer